A review’s round-up for The Secret Diary of Adrian Mole Aged 13 3/4 at the Menier Chocolate Factory.

 Written by: WestEndTheatre

-Tags: Menier Chocolate Factory, review round-up, The Secret Diary of Adrian Mole aged 13¾ - The Musical
+Tags: Menier Chocolate Factory, review round-up, reviews round-up, The Secret Diary of Adrian Mole aged 13¾ - The Musical